Gareth Ainsworth: Gillingham

 On 25 March 2025, Ainsworth was appointed as the manager of 19th-placed League Two club Gillingham.
 As both promotion and relegation seemed unlikely, he took the opportunity to evaluate the squad with nine games left of the 2024–25 season.

 Having finished the previous season strongly, fourteen points from an unbeaten first six matches of the 2025–26 season saw Ainsworth named League Two Manager of the Month for August.
-Ainsworth helped lead the Gills to the club's longest ever unbeaten run of 21 league games on 20 September against Newport County.
-On 28 September 2025 it was announced that Ainsworth would undergo cardiac surgery following a League Managers Association health check in May 2025 and as a result would miss several Gillingham matches.
-Assistant manager Richard Dobson would take temporary charge of the team during his absence.
-Ainsworth's first game back after the surgery was a 1-0 away win against Bristol Rovers on 8 November 2025 where he watched from the commentary gantry.
+He helped lead the Gills to the club's longest ever unbeaten run of 21 league games on 20 September against Newport County.
+On 28 September, it was announced that Ainsworth would undergo cardiac surgery following a League Managers Association health check in May and as a result would miss several Gillingham matches.
+Assistant manager Richard Dobson took temporary charge of the team during his absence.
+Ainsworth's first game back after the surgery was a 1–0 away win against Bristol Rovers on 8 November, where he watched from the commentary gantry.
+He later admitted that he had returned to the action too soon and said he wanted a "big summer recruitment wise" after Gillingham again finished in the bottom half of the table.

+Ainsworth signed what BBC Sport described as "key ins" with Liam Gordon, James Brophy, Will Goodwin and Ollie Wright (on loan) in the summer of 2026, in addition to January arrival Ronan Hale.

 Style of play

 Ainsworth was able to play on the right wing or as an attacking midfielder and had good crossing ability; he was also known as a pacey player in his 20s and early 30s.
 Port Vale manager John Rudge said that Ainsworth "wasn't a typical winger.
 He was very strong and powerful as well as really quick.
 It wasn't the full backs tackling him, he would tackle them!"
+In December 2025, Port Vale supporters voted him onto the all-time Port Vale XI.

 Management style

-Ainsworth is a very attack-minded manager and likes his teams to play aggressively and with a high-pressing style.
-He has specialised in building teams on a tight budget, recruiting older players overlooked by rival managers who had seen them as "has-beens".
+Ainsworth utilises an attacking-oriented tactical approach and a high-pressing style.
+He has frequently worked with limited financial resources, recruiting experienced players who were unattached or considered past their peak by other clubs.